 3. Erectile Dysfunction

 Male sexual function is affected when you smoke.
 Tobacco causes narrowing of blood vessels all over your body, including those that supply blood to the penis.
 Good news is that quitting will make a big difference.

 4. Ectopic Pregnancy

-Ectopic pregnancy is a life-threatening reproductive complication in women that is more likely in smokers.
+Ectopic pregnancy is a life-threatening reproductive complication that is more likely in smokers.
 It occurs when a fertilized egg implants somewhere other than the uterus.
-The egg can’t survive and it puts mom's life at serious risk.
+The egg can’t survive and it puts the pregnant person's life at serious risk.

 5. Hip Fractures

 Smokers lose bone density at a faster rate than non-smokers which puts you at risk for breaking body parts like your hip.
 Putting down the cigarettes can help slow down this process and keep you breaking a sweat, not your bones, on the dance floor.